flatironinstitute/labbox-ephys/README.md

 ### Prerequisites

-* Linux
+* Linux or MacOS
+* Docker
-* Docker (be sure that your non-root user is in the docker group)
+    - For Linux, be sure that your non-root user is in the docker group
 * Python (>= 3.6)
 * git